 - Construct the inlet and outlet

 - Care for the pond dikes

 - Fill up the pond with water

 - Store the fish

-- When the construction site has been prepared, the fish pond and its water manage structures can be built.
-This chapter shows you how to build the fish pond, while the next chapters of this manual, deal with water control structures.
+- When the construction site has been prepared, the fish pond and water management structures can be built.
+This chapter shows you how to build the fish pond, while the next chapters of this manual deal with water control structures.

-- Dikes are the main part of a fish pond, as they keep the necessary volume of water impounded and from the actual pond; their design and construction is mainly important.
+- Dikes are the main part of a fish pond, as they keep the necessary volume of water impounded and from the actual pond; their design and construction are mainly important.

-The average pond supported 320 pounds of fish per one acre.
-This “standing crop” consisted of 224 pounds of bluegill, 36 pounds of largemouth bass, and 60 pounds of miscellaneous fish per one acre.
-Once you have a pond, it is important to know the correct acreage, maximum depth, average depth and water volume.
+The average pond supported 320 pounds of fish per acre.
+This “standing crop” consisted of 224 pounds of bluegill, 36 pounds of largemouth bass, and 60 pounds of miscellaneous fish per acre.
+Once you have a pond, it is important to know the correct acreage, maximum depth, average depth, and water volume.